olliestephenson/dpm-rnn-public/README.md

 Citation: Stephenson et al. 2021, IEEE TGRS (in revision), and see this [AGU abstract](https://ui.adsabs.harvard.edu/abs/2019AGUFM.G13C0567S/abstract).

 Code written by Eric Zhan and Oliver Stephenson.
-Development of the method was done by co-authors of Stephenson et al. (2021).
+Development of the method was done by authors of Stephenson et al. (2021).

 Contact: oliver.stephenson@caltech.edu